mkollaro/launchpadstats/README.md

     mkollaro; 1; 0; 3; 1; 9; (0, 6, 12, 0, 0)
     psedlak; 0; 1; 0; 0; 9; (0, 9, 19, 0, 0)
     afazekas; 1; 0; 48; 8; 82; (2, 57, 83, 439, 66)

+## Usage

+For more information, look into the `config.ini` table.

+    usage: stackalyticscli [-h] [-v] [-c CONFIG] [-t TABLE_NAME]

+    Get Stackalytics data and create various types of tables out of them.

+    optional arguments:
+      -h, --help            show this help message and exit -v, --verbose         Show logging output
+      -c CONFIG, --config CONFIG
+                            Configuration file, by default use 'config.ini' in the project directory
+      -t TABLE_NAME, --table-name TABLE_NAME
+                            Which section name in the config file to use, the default value is 'DEFAULT'